Vivecboots/Jobofcron/README.md

-python -m jobofcron.cli prefs --min-salary 85000 --locations "Remote" "Austin, TX" python -m jobofcron.cli add-skill "Customer Success" python -m jobofcron.cli plan --titles "Success Manager" "Support Lead" --companies "Acme" "Globex"
+python -m jobofcron.cli prefs --min-salary 85000 --locations "Remote" "Austin, TX" python -m jobofcron.cli add-skill "Customer Success" python -m jobofcron.cli plan --titles "Success Manager" "Support Lead" --companies "Acme" "Globex" python -m jobofcron.cli analyze --title "Customer Success Manager" --company "Acme" --location "Remote" --salary '$70,000 - $90,000' --description-file posting.txt
 ```

 If you prefer not to install the package, prefix commands with
 ``PYTHONPATH=src``.
 The CLI stores data in ``jobofcron_data.json`` by default.
 You can point to an alternate location with ``--storage``.

+The ``analyze`` command will ingest either ``--description`` text or
+``--description-file`` contents, score the match, suggest clarifying questions,
+and log the skills it discovered so future applications know they are in
+regular demand.
+When providing shell arguments that contain ``$`` (such as
+salary ranges), wrap them in single quotes so the shell does not treat them as
+environment variable lookups.

 ## Next Steps
 - Hook up real Indeed search/scrape integration.